xmrminer01102018/VegaToolsNConfigs/README.md

 Monero(XMR) has forked to RandomX and all Vega 56/64/FE hashrates reported in this site are cut in half.
 AFAIK, xmrig and XMR-STAK-RX miners are working with RandomX.

+Since power consumption so much lower and hash rate is much higher with CPU(s), I advise not to mine monero with Vega GPU(s).

 Before 12/01/2019

 AMD Vega GPU tools and configuration file(s) mostly for Monero(XMR) mining.